My road to recovery started in the emergency room.

 Though I’m still not quite sure how it happened, I went from despising sobriety to embracing it.
 During the second half of the two-month program, I became a different person.
 I engaged with the group, smiled, even laughed.
 I explored my emotions and pinpointed what it was that I enjoyed about drinking and how I could find that fulfillment in other places.

 On my last day of treatment, my parents came to my small graduation ceremony.
 Throughout the previous few weeks, our relationship had been strained.
-I’d resented them for making me get help, and I wanted nothing to do with discussing anything sobriety-related with them.
+I’d resented them for making me get help for my addiction, and I wanted nothing to do with discussing anything sobriety-related with them.
 But on this day, there were no negative feelings.
 I was filled with happiness and pride and excitement.

 But I was also anxious for what was to come: real life outside of treatment.